-A DIY fish livewell can be a great thing to have on your boat whether you are fishing in tournaments or just spending a day on the lake.
+A livewell can come in handy when fishing in tournaments or just spending a day on the lake.

-Let’s face it, a livewell is a must-have accessory for high-quality fishing.
-If your boat doesn’t have a livewell or one in working condition, it is time to build your own DIY fish livewell.
+Let’s face it, a livewell is a must-have accessory when it comes to serious fishing.
+If your boat doesn’t have a livewell or one in working condition, perhaps you should try building your own.

 - 1 cooler (size is up to you but make sure it is big enough to hold the fish you plan to put in it)